Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Methods

 \subsection{Overview}

 Fig. \ref{fig:fig3} illustrates the overall framework of the proposed method which consists of a tip-handle detection module and a tip-handle matching module.
 The detection module is designed to detect the needle tips and handles in 2D axial slices.
-It extracts multi-scale features through a high-resolution encoder, and predict the position of the needle tips and handles on the 2D axial slices through three prediction heads, including the heatmap head, the offset head, and the angle head.
-Based on the detection results, the tip-handle matching module match the detected tips and handles to determine the 3D needle path.
-The matching is formulated as an unbalanced assignment problem with constraints and a greedy matching and merging solving method is proposed to solve it.
+It extracts multi-scale features through a high-resolution encoder, and predicts the position of the needle tips and handles on the 2D axial slices through three prediction heads, including the heatmap head, the offset head, and the angle head.
+Based on the detection results, the tip-handle matching module matches the detected tips and handles to determine the 3D needle path.
+The matching problem is formulated as an unbalanced assignment problem with constraints and is solved using a greedy matching and merging method.

 For the tip-handle detection, the proposed detection framework uses a high-resolution backbone to extract multi-scale features, which are concatenated, processed through shared blocks, and then fed into three prediction heads (the heatmap head, the offset head, and the angle head).
 The heatmap head predicts a 2-channel heatmap that represents the probability of a pixel being the needle tip and handle.
 Local maxima within the 8-neighborhood of each pixel in the heatmap are then searched and those local maxima whose values exceed a predefined threshold are considered center point candidates for tips and handles.
 The offset head predicts an offset vector $(\Delta x, \Delta y)$ to compensate for quantization errors between the input image and the down-sampled heatmap resolution, ensuring more precise localization of the center points.
 The angle head predicts a polar angle $\theta$ for each pixel, which represents the 2D orientation of the needle related to the detected tip and handle in axial slices.
 This angle is defined as the direction of the vector connecting the tip or handle to the opposite end, measured relative to the X-axis, within the range $[0, 2\pi)$.
-Detection is performed in 2D manner across all CT slices, and by integrating the results from three heads, the 3D positions $(x_o, y_o, z_o)$ and orientation $\alpha_o$ of the objects are determined.
+Detection is performed in a 2D manner across all CT slices, and by integrating the results from three heads, the 3D positions $(x_o, y_o, z_o)$ and orientation $\alpha_o$ of the detected tips and handles are determined.